 On this record, in determining whether the evidence of record supports institution, we apply both of Petitioner's definitions for a POSITA, as they are undisputed at this time and consistent with the level of skill reflected in the prior art and the specification of the '413 patent.
-See Okajima, 261 F.3d at 1355(the prior art itself can reflect the appropriate level of ordinary skill in the art).
+See Okajima v.
+Bourdeau, 261 F.3d 1350, 1355 (Fed.
+Cir.
+2001) (the prior art itself can reflect the appropriate level of ordinary skill in the art).